-Driving in Germany is a wonderful experience, and it’s much more than just the famous Autobahn!
+Driving in Germany is a charming experience, and it’s much more than just the famous Autobahn!
 Having driven the length of Germany on a few occasions, there are some areas that definitely rise above others as far as scenery goes.
-And much of that is actually on the side highways, off the Autobahn.
+And much of that is actually on the side highways, off the Autobahn (freeway).

 The Black Forest area is another area that is wonderful for a road trip.
 Again, getting off the Autobahn and taking the different highways through the mountains and villages makes for a wonderful drive.
 Be sure to build in plenty of time, because it does take longer to drive on these side roads.
 But we just loved the open landscapes, beautiful vistas, and quaint towns.
 We even stayed in a B&B out in a small village in the countryside and just loved the peace and quiet.
 Definitely worth a visit.

 Another area that is great for driving is Bavaria.
 There are many roads and villages in this region that are scenic, so it’s tough to pick out a route.
 We’ve done it a few different ways, linking into Austria, Switzerland, and back.
 The mountains, famous fairy-tale castles, and villages with traditional Bavarian architecture and murals on the sides of the walls make for an iconic German experience.